micheles/micheles.github.io/_posts/2015-06-14-introducing-the-datastore.md

 the transactional and concurrency features of a relational database.
-Incidentally, let me say that I strong believer in relation databases, I like Postgres a lot and I have a huge experience with it: it is the right tool for a lot of things, just not for multidimensional composite arrays of floats spanning gigabytes.
+Incidentally, let me say that I strong believer in relation databases, I like Postgres a lot and I have a huge experience with it: it is the right tool for many things, just not for multidimensional composite arrays of floats spanning gigabytes.
 There it cannot compete with HDF5, nor in terms of performances nor in terms of simplicity of use.